 ROBERT LEE DAVIS: They took me to the school infirmary.
 And from there, I laid on the floor on a mattress.
 At this time, Sam Hammond, we was laying head to head by each other.
 And the last thing I could remember Sam said — they used to call me Big Dooley, because I was playing football at this time, I was weighing about 260.
 And this is when Sam asked me, he said, “Dooley, do you think I’m going to live?”
 I said, “Sam, you’re going to be all right, buddy.”
 And the next time I look over there, he was dead.
 I took my hand and put it over his face like this to close his eyes, because he died with his eyes open.

 AMY GOODMAN: Robert Lee Davis and other survivors of the Orangeburg massacre in South Carolina.
 The nine officers who opened fire that day were all acquitted.
 The only person convicted of wrongdoing was Cleveland Sellers, a member of the Student Nonviolent Coordinating Committee, known as SNCC.
-Sellers was one of the organizers of the protest, convicted of a riot charge, spent seven months behind bars.
+Sellers was convicted of a riot charge, spent seven months behind bars.
 He was pardoned in 1993.
 He would later go on to be president of a South Carolina college.
 On the 40th anniversary of the Orangeburg massacre, Democracy Now! spoke with Cleve Sellers.
 He described what happened.